NeurosynLabs/Neurosyn.Guru/README.md

 # Contributing

 Contributions are welcome and encouraged.
-Please feel free to submit pull requests, issues, or feature requests.
+Please see contact information.

 # Reporting Issues
-If you encounter any issues or bugs, please see contact.
+If you encounter any issues or bugs, please see contact information.

 # Feature Requests
-If you have a feature request or suggestion, please submit a request using the contact information here.
+If you have a feature request or suggestion, please see contact information.

 Neurosyn Guru V1 is licensed under the MIT licence.
 Document is in repository.